harjothkhara/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+server-side routing: causes the whole page to refresh (a lot of unecessary data is being requested-slow rendering), will only request the data that's needed (externally), tradional standard so optimized for SEO.

+client-side routing: routing is handled internally (data lives on state and is already available to us--JS), whole page won't refresh only certain element on webpage will change (i.e header and footer staying the same), less data is processed, faster routing,

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST (Create), GET (Read) ,PUT(Update), DEL(Delete)

 - [ ] Mention three tools we can use to make AJAX requests.

+  Fetch, Axios, Insomnia

 ## Project Set Up